ConfederacyOfGaia/Gaia/mage.md

 #### Casting Spells

-Every time you gain a level, you roll for new spell points, much like you roll for new hit points: You get 1d4+4 spell points per level, + your Intelligence modifier.
+Every time you gain a level, you roll for new spell points, much like you roll for new hit points: You get 1d4+4 spell points per level + your Intelligence modifier.
 To cast one of your known spells, you must expend a number of spell points determined by the level of the spell you are casting (see the Spell Point Cost table, below).
 If you reduce your spell point total to 0, you gain a level of exhaustion.
 You regain all expended spell points when you finish a long rest.

 Spells of 6th level and higher are particularly taxing to cast.
 You can use spell points to to cast a maximum of one spell of each level above 5th until you take a long rest.
 If you attempt to cast another spell of the same level before taking a long rest, you must make a Constitution saving throw (DC = 10 + the level at which you are casting the spell).
 If you fail the saving throw, you take 1d6 points of necrotic damage for each level of the spell.
 If you succeed the saving throw, you take half damage.
 If you survive the damage, the spell is successful.